yunus-herman/The-best-workplace/README.md

 ## Introduction:

-This project will be presenting to job seekers regarding to seek the best place to work.
-For employers, this project will be presenting 'how to boost company rating'.
+This project aims to help job seekers identify the best companies to apply at, as well as to help employers determine how to make their employees happier and simultaneously attract a large number of job applicants.
+To achieve these aims, the project utilizes employee reviews posted on Glassdoor, a website where current and former employees anonymously review companies.
+Glassdoor also allows users to apply for jobs on its platform, which makes it popular.
+It is widely considered to have the most accurate and comprehensive employee reviews.

-## Problem Statment:
+## Problem Statement:

-Can we use company data (size, revenue, founded, jobs posted) and benefits to predict employee satisfaction?
-What kind of benefits that make company more attractive to job seeker?
+1. Can we use basic company data (such as size, revenue, and foundation year) and benefits offered to predict employee satisfaction?
+2. What kinds of benefits make a company more attractive to job seekers?

 ## Background: